MatthewsTPhale/data_wrangling/README.md

 to make the process of data cleaning to completely run as an automated process using this kind of wrangling sub-routines.

 How The Project Works:
-Clone the project into your environment
+- Clone the project into your environment
+- Run the pip install -r requirements.txt
+- run the main script by running python scripts/main.py
+- Voila!!
+You can start coding and improving the script

+## Author

+**Matthews Tumelo Phale**
+Founder – Rectilinear Assist (Pty) Ltd
+📧 matthewsphale@gmail.com
+📞 +267 77366949
+Botswana(country)